The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

 That’s where product analytics comes in.
 It gives you the data you need to understand how you can improve your self-serve onboarding (and your product more generally, in fact).

 Fortunately, it’s fairly easy to get up and running with product analytics.
-For starters, it’s possible to use Google Analytics to measure product usage, provided your SaaS works in a similar way to a website.
+For starters, it’s possible to use Google Analytics to measure product usage, provided your SaaS product works in a similar way to a website.

 Personally, I find Heap to be the best of the two.
-The main reason is that it starts collecting data a lot faster than Mixpanel, and is generally more flexible.
+The main reason is that it starts collecting customer data a lot faster than Mixpanel, and is generally more flexible.

 But either way, you need to pick one and use it to start tracking product usage analytics.